GeoscienceAustralia/ptha/misc/nearshore_testing_2020/sources/README.md

 For other inversions that have a `Okada_vertical_component.R` script, analogous files are created.
 In some other cases different approaches apply (i.e. some inversions do not have a `Okada_vertical_component.R` script).
 Thoses cases are:
 * Chile1960/HoEtAl2019/  - the script makes a linear combination of gaussian free-surface perturbations.
-* Chile2015/RomanoEtAl2016/ - this inversions uses triangular elements, and relies on an associated TFD code provided by Fabrizio Romano (not currently included herein -- but if that is installed, then the provided script can produce the deformation raster).
+* Chile2015/RomanoEtAl2016/ - this inversions uses triangular elements, and relies on the Fortran version of the TFD code (Meade 2007) provided by Fabrizio Romano (not currently included herein -- but if that is installed, then the provided script can produce the deformation raster).
 * Tohoku2011/RomanoEtAl2015 - this inversion is a sum of unit-sources derived from a 3D finite-element model.
-In this case only the raster is provided.
+In this case only the raster is provided. (*As mentioned above the name is misleading, I should have called it RomanoEtAl2014, but the names persist throughout this project code so I have chosen not to correct it.*).

 ## Step 2: Apply Kajiura filter to the vertical deformations (in most cases)